berkes/berkes.github.com/_drafts/2012-12-05-drupal-imagecache-security-vulnarability-with-ddos-attack-explained.markdown

 deploying.

 And for Drupal8: get rid of imagecache and implement a much simpler on-submit image-builder.
-Just create only the two or three derivatives for Story when a Story is created.
+It should create the derivatives for when a File is created and passes validations.
 This not only solves any such "unpredictable load" issues, it allows for much easier CDNs, static-file-servers, caching and more.
+The on-demand architecture has too much downsides to warrant the only upside: flexibility.